realistis/App-Inventor-Extension-to-Godot-Android-Module/README.md

 # App-Inventor-Extension-to-Godot-Android-Module
-This project's goal is to be a Registry and Forge help of AIX to Godot Android Module (AIX2GAM?).
+This project's goal is to be a Registry and help of AIX to Godot Android Module (AIX2GAM?).
 PR this page to add your Godot Android Module.

 ### Why?